 The optimal temperature for the dough to rise is between 75-78 °F. When proofing dough I preheat my countertop oven at about 120 degrees and place the dough bowl on a warm work surface on top of the oven.
 A little bit of heat radiates up but won’t get too hot.

-Tools needed to bake Amish White Bread
+Tools needed to bake Bread

 My recipe version does not use any mixer and is very easy to make with the simple tools listed below.
-Using a stand mixer will give you that smoother dough but I found it doesn’t really make any flavor difference.
+Using a stand mixer will give you that smoother dough, but I found it doesn’t really make any flavor difference.

-• Wooden Spoon or Dough Whisk – A wooden spoon is really the workhorse of the kitchen and if you have one then most of the time you don’t need a mixer, especially when making small batch dough.
+• Wooden Spoon or Dough Whisk: A wooden spoon is really the workhorse of the kitchen, and if you have one, then most of the time, you don’t need a mixer, especially when making small batch dough.
 A dough whisk is also handy if you mix a lot of batters and dough.

-• Standard loaf pan – No need for any special bread pan, I recommend the 1-pound loaf bread pan (←affiliate link) from USA Pan.
+• Standard loaf pan: No need for any special bread pan, I recommend the 1-pound loaf bread pan (←affiliate link) from USA Pan.
 A wide selection is available on Amazon.

 • Measuring Cups